Skip to content

 Modified on main?Modified on branch?Outcome

-Clean apply — branch version overwrites main
+Clean apply — branch version applied to main

 Skipped — main’s version stays